 In 1978, it became clear that they needed a home of their own after receiving notice that they must vacate their beloved rehearsal space.
 At a hastily called meeting in a toy store while they sat on the floor they decided to initiate a fund raising campaign for a theatre.
 They were delighted when the Town Of Dundas offered the site of a recently closed outdoor swimming pool.
 The offer was graciously accepted.

 Wintario, a government lottery corporation, stepped in to match their fund raising efforts dollar for dollar. $352.000 was the result!
 The names of those who's contributions made the dream come true appear on a Donor Wall in the lobby.

-The architect, Trevor Garwood-Jones, decided that the original changing rooms of the pool building were sturdy enough to be built over rather than torn down.
-The pool was filled in and the auditorium built over it.
+The architect, Trevor Garwood-Jones, decided that the original change rooms of the pool building were sturdy enough to be built upon.
+The pool itself was filled in and an auditorium placed on top.